 In one part of 5 lectures; £95

-A term of 5 lectures on questions of gender and sexuality in British post-war art, led by Dr Catherine Howe.
+A term of 5 lectures on questions of gender and sexuality in British post-war art, delivered by Dr Catherine Howe.

-Dr Catherine Howe is an Associate Lecturer at the Courtauld, specialising in twentieth-century British and French art.
+Dr Catherine Howe is an Associate Lecturer at The Courtauld, specialising in twentieth-century British and French art.
 She is the recipient of a Paul Mellon Centre Postdoctoral Fellowship for 2020-21, for a book on Francis Bacon’s French influences.
-She also works as a research assistant at Barbican Art Gallery and a consultant for the Roy Lichtenstein Foundation.
-She completed her PhD (2018) and MA (2014) at the Courtauld and BA in English and History of Art at the University of Leeds (2012).
+She also works as a research assistant at the Barbican Art Gallery and as a consultant for the Roy Lichtenstein Foundation.
+She completed her PhD (2018) and MA (2014) at The Courtauld and has an undergraduate degree in English and art history from the University of Leeds (2012).
 She has published in numerous exhibition catalogues, including Francis Bacon: Books and Painting (Centre Pompidou, 2019) and Queer British Art: 1861-1967 (Tate Britain, 2017), to which she also contributed as a researcher and curator.

 Image: Helen Chadwick, In the Kitchen (Fridge), 1977 © The Artist; reproduced with Richard Saltoun Gallery’s kind permission